HistoricEngland/H.API/GettingStartedGuide.md

 #### API Preparation Guidelines
 + Ensure your API supports a paginated retrieval of compliant HGR records and allows `page` and `per_page` parameters within the request structure to facilitate efficient data navigation and extraction.
-+ Ensure your API supports an `updated_at` query parameter, allowing for the refinement of result sets based on the temporal attribute indicating the last modification timestamp.
++ Ensure your API supports an `updated_since` query parameter, allowing for the refinement of result sets based on the temporal attribute indicating the last modification timestamp.
+The ETL process operates on the assumption that only new/updated records are submitted.
 + Your API's response payload should include a `metadata` object, detailing the counts of monument records (`total_count`, `published_count`, `submitted_count`).
 This should dynamically adjust in accordance with the `updated_at` parameter, providing a granular view of the dataset's state over time.

 #### Monitoring and Error Handling